tuphs28/emergent-planning/README.md

 This is the official repo for the paper [*Interpreting Emergent Planning in Model-Free Reinforcement Learning*](https://openreview.net/forum?id=DzGe40glxs&referrer=%5BAuthor%20Console%5D).
 A blog post summarising this paper can be found [here](https://tuphs28.github.io/projects/interpplanning/).
 This repo builds on the [*Thinker*](https://github.com/stephen-chung-mh/thinker) repo associated with the paper [*Thinker: Learning to Plan and Act*](https://arxiv.org/abs/2307.14993).

+## Related Repo
+If you wish to extend this paper, it may (depending on your research direction) be easier to use learned-planner repo found [here](https://github.com/AlignmentResearch/learned-planner) associated with the related paper [*Planning in a recurrent neural network that plays Sokoban*](https://arxiv.org/abs/2407.15421) that builds on our findings.

 ## Table of Contents